colinbatchelor/gdbank/readme.md

 ### `checker.py`
 In Python 3.
 In-progress grammar checker based largely on Richard Cox's _Gearr-Ghràmar na Gàidhlig_ (2018).
 Does not run from the command line yet but `test_checker.py` shows how the methods work.

-### gaelic_pos
-This is my local copy of https://bitbucket.org/gaelic_nlp/gaelic_pos/ which I am adding unit tests to.

 Is all of this written up somewhere?
 --